 |Microsoft||CVE-2020-1472||elevation of privilege|

-If, on the other hand, you want to know if any of the email accounts of your organization are exposed within a specific data breach, simply type the name of the same in the search box.
+If, on the other hand, you want to know whether any of the email accounts in your organization are exposed within a specific data breach, simply type the name of the same in the search box.
 Here you can see an example of a search for a famous data breach, that of the Canva service:

-In the coming weeks we will index additional types of data, with the aim of making the activity of our users increasingly easier!
+In the coming weeks we’ll index additional types of data, with the aim of making this activity increasingly easier for our users!